Multi-unit Double Auctions: Equilibrium Analysis and Bidding Strategy using DDPG in Smart-grids: Introduction

 Multiple power generating companies (GenCos) and energy brokers trade energy in the wholesale market through double auction in smart grids.
 Nord Pool, which runs the leading power market in Europe, showed trades of $995$ $TWh$ of volume, with close to 60\% of the volume traded using APIs ~\cite{nordpool}.
 Clearly, a bidding strategy that can optimize the cost of energy brokers even by a small amount would significantly improve their profits and bring in more efficiency to the system.
 While such double auctions are common in the real world, designing an optimal bidding strategy that an energy broker (buyer) can use in real-time applications is still challenging.
 The problem gets further complicated in settings where periodic double auctions are deployed.
 In PDAs, the buyer needs to participate in a series of auctions, and therefore, a bidding strategy involves planning across current and future auctions.
 For example, an energy broker participating in day-ahead markets can procure energy for a delivery time-slot at any prior time within 24 hours.

 Motivated with such smart-grid energy trading, we focus on scaling-based bidding strategies for the following reasons: - (i) they are the most natural when the brokers need to submit bids in real-time. (ii) as compared to solving differential equations~\cite{vetsikas} or fictitious play formulations~\cite{soton270991} to devise strategies, which are complex in nature, scale-based strategies are easy to implement.
-Hence, the primary reason to use scale-based strategies is their simplicity.
-In settings like smart-grids, simple strategies are desired when an agent needs to bid in real-time.
+Hence, the primary reason to use scale-based strategies is their simplicity as an agent needs to bid in real-time in settings like smart-grids.
 Ghosh et al.~\cite{susobhan20} already designed a scale-based bidding strategy for single unit double auction and claim to have a good performance, making them runner-up in the PowerTAC 2018 tournament.
-We study a two-unit double auction with a single seller and a single buyer deploying scaling-based strategies.
-We characterize Nash equilibria for scaling-based strategies for the buyer and the seller when they trade two units ($m=2$) of identical and indivisible items at each instance of a $k$-double auction.
+We study a two-unit double auction with a single seller and a single buyer deploying scaling-based strategies and characterize Nash equilibria (NE) for the buyer and the seller when they trade two units ($m=2$) of identical and indivisible items at each instance of a $k$-double auction.
 Characterizing equilibrium becomes intractable beyond $m=2$.
 Hence, we address the issue of whether an intelligent agent (buyer) can learn the equilibrium strategy.